Zynga: History

-On June 3, 2013, Zynga announced layoffs of 520 employees — roughly 18% of its workforce — and closed offices in New York, Los Angeles, and Dallas.
+On June 3, 2013, Zynga announced layoffs of 520 employees—roughly 18% of its workforce—and closed offices in New York, Los Angeles, and Dallas.
 By July 2013, Zynga had reportedly lost nearly half of its user base from the previous year.
 Consequently, investors decreased Zynga's valuation by $400 million.
 On July 25, 2013, Zynga said they would not be pursuing real money game production in the US.
 Following this announcement, shares dropped 13%.

 In July 2013, Zynga hired Microsoft's Interactive Entertainment President Don Mattrick as its new CEO.
 Pincus remained as Zynga's chairman and chief product officer.

 In January 2014, the company announced the layoff of 314 workers, about 15% of its total workforce.
 In April 2014, founder & former CEO Pincus stepped down from his role as chief product officer.
 He remained as chairman of the board.

 First quarter results for 2014 showed that daily active user numbers fell from 53 million to 28 million year-over-year.
 In April 2014, the company announced its new hire of Alex Garden, co-founder of Relic Entertainment and former Microsoft Game Studios executive.

 In July 2014, Zynga signed a lease for office space in Maitland, Florida.
 Less than one year later, this Orlando-area office was closed.

 Don Mattrick left Zynga in April 2015, replaced by predecessor Mark Pincus.
 Frank Gibeau took over as CEO on March 7, 2016, with Pincus once again stepping aside.
 Gibeau's last position was as head of mobile for Electronic Arts.
-He joined Zynga's Board of Directors in August, 2015.
+He joined Zynga's board of directors in August 2015.

 In the fourth quarter of 2017, revenue was $233.3 million, a 22% increase from the same quarter in 2016, the best quarterly performance in five years.
 As of January 2018, Zynga had 1,681 employees, approximately 80 million monthly active users, and a market capitalization of $3.39 billion.
 According to the company, Zynga has had over one billion people play its games since its inception in 2007.

-On January 10, 2022, Take-Two Interactive announced its intention to acquire the company in a cash-and-stock deal with a value of $12.7 billion, with Take-Two acquiring all outstanding shares of Zynga at $9.86 apiece.
-The deal is expected to close in June.
-Both shareholders of the companies approved the merger on May 19, 2022 and the closing of the transaction took effect on May 23, 2022.
+On January 10, 2022, Take-Two Interactive announced its intention to acquire the company in a cash-and-stock deal with a value of $12.7 billion, with Take-Two acquiring all outstanding shares of Zynga at $9.86 apiece Both shareholders of the companies approved the merger on May 19, 2022, and the closing of the transaction took effect on May 23, 2022.

+In June 2023, during the FTC v.
+Microsoft trial cross-examination, Microsoft Gaming CEO Phil Spencer disclosed that Microsoft considered purchasing Zynga before Take-Two Interactive acquired the studio in 2022.